Ilhan Omar’s Husband Reportedly Wants A Divorce After Cheating Allegations

-Ilhan Omar is no stranger to controversy.
+Rep. Ilhan Omar is no stranger to controversy.
 However, her scuffles had previously been based in politics, with conflict centered around President Donald Trump or Democratic House Majority Leader Nancy Pelosi.
-Now, it appears that her latest clash is much more personal to the Minnesota Congresswoman, as The New York Post reports that Omar’s husband is reportedly filing for a divorce.
+Now, it appears that her latest clash is much more personal to the Minnesota congresswoman, as The New York Post reports that Omar’s husband is reportedly filing for divorce.

 The rumors of divorce proceedings come after Ilhan Omar and her campaign strategist Tim Mynett were accused of carrying on an affair.
 The allegations, which come from Mynett’s wife, were part of her own divorce filings against the politico.